Cloud9-ine/E-Voting_SPC/README.md

 The following are the malicious contents we added.
 1. SQL Injection (Completed, Details to be added...)
 2. XSS Attack (Completed, Details to be added...)
+3. (In-class topic, To be designed...)
-3. Phishing Page (To be implemented...)
+4. Phishing Page (To be implemented...)
-4. Integer Overflow (To be implemented...)
+5. Integer Overflow (To be implemented...)
-5. Modification on Control Flow (To be implemented...)
+6. Modification on Control Flow (To be implemented...)